Areas of expertise

 - They feel threatened.

-- They don't feel supported even with all the HR policies that collect dust on the shelf.
+- They don't feel supported even with all the supportive HR policies that collect dust on the shelf.

-The corporate culture and past track records demonstrate a weak commitment or just a bunch of lip service when it comes to doing the right thing.
+The corporate culture and past track record demonstrate a weak and arbitrary commitment when it comes to doing the right thing.

 Rarely is reporting on one of your own looked upon as a favorable behavior.